uzairarif5/NNForDigits/README.md

     - After training is done, the user has the option to save the weights and biases, train again using the same images or train again with different images.
 - `/imagesForBackPro`:
   - Contains my notes on my back propagation formulas (helps understand the back propagation algorithm in `trainNN.py`).
-- `kernel.py`:
-  - For CNN, this is the file that applies a kernel to an image.
-  - Running this file allows you to select an image, and see the "kerneled" images.
-  - Keep in mind that the kernel <b>does not</b> get flipped.
-- `downPool.py`:
-  - Contains a function to down size an image by half (using max pooling) and use Relu on it.
-  - Running this files allows you the select an image and downSize it twice.
-- `convolution.py`:
-  - Does filtering (from `kernel.py`), and down sizing (from `downPool.py`) on a range of images.
-  - Running this files allows you the select a range of images and apply convolution to them.
-  - Convolution currently is very slow, any recommendations to optimize will be appreciated.
 - `trainCNNEntireDatasetSigmoid.py`:
   - Like `trainCNN.py`, but some choices are pre-selected.
   - It chooses the first [BATCH_SIZE] images from MNIST, updates the weights once, then chooses the next [BATCH_SIZE] images, updates the weights once again, and so on, until the entire dataset is used.
 This is known as one epoch.